-"Teaching role" refers to a role involving planning and preparing lessons and courses for pupils; delivering lessons to pupils; and assessing and reporting on the development, progress and attainment of pupils.
+Teaching role - refers to a role involving planning and preparing lessons and courses for pupils; delivering lessons to pupils; and assessing and reporting on the development, progress and attainment of pupils.
 These activities are not teaching work for the purposes of KCSIE if the person carrying out the activity does so (other than for the purposes of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the headteacher to provide such direction and supervision.

-A "standard DBS" provides information about convictions, cautions, reprimands and warnings held on the Police National Computer, regardless of whether they are spent under the Rehabilitation of Offenders Act 1974.
-The law allows for certain old and minor matters to be filtered out.
+Standard DBS - this provides information about convictions, cautions, reprimands and warnings held on the Police National Computer, regardless of whether or not they are spent under the Rehabilitation of Offenders Act 1974.

-An "enhanced DBS" provides the same information as the standard DBS, plus any additional information, e.g. interviews and allegations, held by the police which a chief officer reasonably believes to be relevant and considers ought to be disclosed.
+Enhanced DBS - this provides the same information as the standard DBS, plus any additional information held by the police which a chief officer reasonably believes to be relevant and considers ought to be disclosed.

-An "enhanced DBS with barred list check" check is required for when people are working or seeking to work in regulated activity with children.
+Enhanced DBS with barred list check - this check is required for when people are working or seeking to work in regulated activity with children.
 This check allows for additional checks to be made as to whether the person appears on the children's barred list.

-The "children's barred list" is a list maintained by the DBS which covers individuals who are unsuitable to work with children and vulnerable adults.
+Children's barred list - the DBS maintains a 'barred list' of individuals who are unsuitable to work with children and vulnerable adults.
 In addition, where an enhanced DBS including a barred list check is obtained, the certificate will also detail whether the candidate is subject to a direction under section 128 of the Education and Skills Act 2008 or section 167A of the Education Act 2002.

-A "section 128 check" provides for the Secretary of State to direct that a person may be prohibited or restricted from participating in the management of an independent school (which includes academies and free schools).
+Section 128 check - this provides for the Secretary of State to direct that a person may be prohibited or restricted from participating in the management of an independent school (which includes academies and free schools).
 A person prohibited under section 128 is also disqualified from holding or continuing to hold office as a governor of a maintained school.

-"Safer recruitment" is the safeguarding and protection of pupils during the recruitment and selection process.
+Safer recruitment - this is the safeguarding and protection of pupils during the recruitment and selection process.
 Its overall purpose is to help identify and deter or reject individuals who are deemed to be at risk of abusing children.